learn-co-students/sinatra-activerecord-associations-onl01-seng-pt-100619/README.md

 ## Objectives

 1. Understand primary and foreign key.
-2. Understand the has many/ belongs to relationship.
+2. Understand the has many/ belongs to relationship

 ### Introduction